thomasbrueggemann/overflow.js/README.md

 ###What this is

-Let's make error handling a bit smarter. overflow.js displays the as-correct-marked answer of the first stackoverflow question it can find, concerning your unhandled ecxeption.
-Let's be honest, what would we be without stackoverflow.com
+Let's make error handling a bit smarter. overflow.js displays the accepted answer of the first stackoverflow question it can find, concerning your unhandled ecxeption.
+Let's be honest, what would we do without stackoverflow.com?

 This can help you in a lot of cases to trackdown your bugs more easily.